Ngorongoro Conservation Area

 The conservation area covers 8288 sq km, embracing the eastern half of the Serengeti Plains, highland plateaus, volcanic mountains, craters, and gorges, and is home to Ngorongoro Crater – the breathing central attraction.

-Why Go on safari to Ngorongoro Crater
+Why go on safari to Ngorongoro Crater

-This magnificent location can be home to approximately 30’000 animals at any given time, and thanks to the crater’s multiple habitats the diversity of the game here is second to none.
+This magnificent location can be home to approximately 30’000 animals at any given time, and thanks to the crater’s multiple habitats, the diversity of the game here is second to none.
 One particular species that’s worth mentioning that you may encounter here is the endangered Black Rhino, as a small population of this beautiful animal is thriving in this idyllic and protected environment.

 The crater floor consists of several different habitats that include grassland, swamps, forests, and Lake Makat (Maasai for ‘salt’) – a central soda lake filled by the Munge River.
 All these various environments attract wildlife to drink, wallow, graze, hide, or climb.